hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

-Note: The anonymous credential signature scheme used by Indy is [Camenisch-Lysyanskaya signatures][CL-signatures].
+Note: The anonymous credential signature scheme currently used by Indy is [Camenisch-Lysyanskaya signatures][CL-signatures].
 It is the use of this signature scheme in combination with rich schema objects that necessitates a mapping object.
 If another signature scheme is used which does not have